spreka/biomagdsb/README.md

 - You will need to set the path of your cloned Mask R-CNN folder in the scripts below
 - See documentation in .pdf on how to use functionalities of our pipeline

+## Data

+Our method expects images to be 8-bit 3 channels RGB images in .png format.
+See [our script](#preprocess-test-images) to convert your images.

 # Prediction